 - expands possible solutions for difficult soil problems,

 - reduces construction costs.

 Uses include bridge construction, highway construction, landscaping, parking structures, airport runways, earthen dams, and load control on buried pipes.
-Dyplast Products can provide material in blocks up to 20' long, 48' wide, and 40' thick to maximize the construction process.
+Dyplast Products can provide material in blocks up to 20 feet long, 4 feet wide, and 40 inches thick to maximize the construction process.

 Also, read our GeoFoam Case Study regarding the Sharpes Ferry Bridge Project in Florida.

 GeoFoam has many different and varied applications, yet the main applications include:

 Slope Stabilization Geotechnical engineers have long recognized the utility of lightweight fill to reduce mass and associated gravitational driving forces.
 Dyplast GeoFoam can be from 50-100 times less massive than other fills and soils.